upasana-mittal/deploy-keras-model-in-production/Readme.md

 This readme will showcase use of Sample Mood detection project in which we have a keras's saved model in python.
 We will be using that to create REST Api to deploy in production.

+This is in refrence to the article written on javacodemonk as https://www.javacodemonk.com/deploying-keras-model-in-production-with-tensorflow-2-0-b611a62b

 ## Setting up virtual environment
 You must have Python 3.6 installed on your system.